DomainDrivenArchitecture/ddaArchitecture/en/80_config_management/40_architecture/README.md

 ##Simulation Mode
 TODO: describe sm.

-##Configuration
-There will always be the situation of different versions of deployed software.
-Distinguishing between debit and actual.
-"Configuration" denominates the pursued debit, the actual state of server nodes we will name "Facts".

-###Test First in case of Configuration
-Simulation mode is one way to test application of new configurations.

 ###Distribution
 Configuration can be distributed in push mode and pull mode.
 * Push is important for security reason (server-credentials may not reside on every server node in net)